sid-agrawal/sid-agrawal.github.io/index.md

 * Implement the model in seL4.

 Below is an example on how we can view memory as a resource that be shared and isolated accross different types of protection domains.
-This is an evolving diagram, as we are still not sure if can definitely say we can always compare the "Security and Performance Guarantees across any two types of protection domains.
+This is an evolving diagram, as we are still investigating if the "Security and Performance Guarantees" across any two types of protection domains can be compared.

 ![image](memory-model.png)